 14. What you offer people – through improvements, upgrades and limited edition versions of your products

 15. How people experience the brand – reach them through new channels and/or change the levels of service that you offer customers

 16. How people access the brand – by giving them a value alternative to get them started or by offering them different ways to acquire what the brand offers.

 17. What people feel they get for their money – particularly important in budget-conscious sectors.
 That doesn’t necessarily mean you discount.
 It can mean you have to demonstrate more actively why you’re worth what you’re worth through added features, improved performance, complementary offers etc.

 The distinction between evolution and transformation lies in the extent of the changes rather than whether to change or not.

-In the course of normal brand evolution, core beliefs and behaviours should remain constant but product lines, experiences and competitive approach need to keep pace with shifts across the marketplace.
-In this context, brands modernise but within a context that consumers clearly recognize.
+In the course of normal brand evolution, core beliefs and behaviors should remain constant but product lines, experiences and competitive approach need to keep pace with shifts across the marketplace.
+In this context, brands modernize but within a context that consumers clearly recognize.

-A transformation process by contrast challenges the whole premise of the organisation and in so doing brings into question every aspect of the brand’s credo by requiring the business to redefine its ‘reason for value’.
+A transformation process by contrast challenges the whole premise of the organization and in so doing brings into question every aspect of the brand’s credo by requiring the business to redefine its ‘reason for value’.
 In this scenario, everything’s up for scrutiny including all the things that you might otherwise keep.
 The brand becomes something it has never been before by questioning everything it has previously held dear.
 This pulls the seat out from underneath everyone – but get it right, as organizations like IBM have done on a number of occasions, and new markets literally open up in front of you.